HanadaLee/ngx_http_auth_hmac_module/README.md

     # In production environment, we should not reveal to potential attacker
     # why hmac authentication has failed
     # - If the hash is incorrect then $secure_link_hmac is a NULL string.
-    # - If the hash is correct but the link has already expired then $secure_link_hmac is "0".
     # - If the hash is correct and the link has not expired then $secure_link_hmac is "1".
     if ($secure_link_hmac != "1") {
         return 403;